Australian rules football in Nauru: History

-One of the earliest mentions of football on Pleasant Island (Nauru) was a 20 man Nauruan police team in 1919 wearing sleeveless Australian rules guernseys, the photograph was extracted from the National Archives from 1916.
-Mr W Easton, of Melbourne and W H St Claire reportedly credited with introducing the game to locals around this time, establishing regular competition and umpiring matches.
+One of the earliest mentions of football on Pleasant Island (Nauru) was a 20-man Nauruan police team in 1919 wearing sleeveless Australian rules guernseys; the photograph was extracted from the National Archives from 1916.
+Mr W. Easton, of Melbourne, and W. H. St Claire are reportedly credited with introducing the game to locals around this time, establishing regular competition and umpiring matches.
 Although rugby and soccer had been introduced first, the locals were more passionate about playing under Australian rules.
 Regular competition between local teams commenced in 1921.